jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 Per Dennis et al. (2012), requirements may be obtained from users, domain experts, existing processes, [process improvement efforts,](process-improvement.html) existing documents, and competing software using the following techniques (and see [notes on qualitative methods):](qualitative-methods.html)

-#### User stories

-User stories specify small actions that users need to complete.
-User stories should be written by business or subject matter experts, using the form **"As an X, I need to Y so I can Z."**

 #### Interviews

 1. Select interviewees